Puregold4200/jyp-s-config/README.md

 -  My "Custom" File, which includes edits towards the config and other stuff that I personally added.

 This is a heavily modified Masterconfig mixed in with cfg.tf's Crosshair Switcher.

+## Other things I use

+- No Hat Mod Bgum https://gamebanana.com/mods/205768 (No Hats BGUM, No Hats Creators tf, No Unusuals, No Bugged Misc)
+- JarateKing's CleanTF2Plus https://github.com/JarateKing/CleanTF2plus (Flat Resized Textures)
+- Masterconfig's Addons (No Footsteps, No Tutorial, No Soundscapes)